When to Give Baby a Pillow?

 We’re all used to four pointy ends on traditional cushions we grew up accustomed to.
-But they’re not actually the most essential sleep support for your little one.
+But they’re not essential sleep support for your little one.

-What your little one needs is a well-rounded sleep support.
-Gusseted edges are more than capable to give complete comfort to your little one.
+What your little one needs are well-rounded sleep support.
+Gusseted edges are more than capable of giving complete comfort to your little one.

 Right now, gusseted pillows aren’t in short supply.
 So it won’t be an uphill task getting one for your toddler’s rest time.